Homemade Grape Jelly tastes amazing spread over buttery toast or in a PB&J sandwich. Made with just 3 easy ingredients, try it today!

 Variations

-- Fruit: You can add different kinds of berries like raspberries, strawberries, and blackberries to the jelly with the grapes.
+- Fruit: You can add different kinds of berries like raspberries, strawberries, and blackberries to the jelly with the grapes for a unique flavor combo.

 - Lemon Juice: To add a little acidity and extra flavor to your grape jelly, add a teaspoon or two of lemon juice to the concord grape juice when you add the pectin.